After her 2002 diagnosis of osteoporosis, comedienne Joan Rivers got serious about bone health.

 A recent fall down a flight of New York City subway stairs could have left television icon Joan Rivers with a few broken bones—or worse.
-"The only thing hurt was my pride," says Joan, 77, who eight years ago was diagnosed with osteoporosis.
+"The only thing hurt was my pride," says Joan, 79, who was diagnosed with osteoporosis.

 Joan knows the importance of having routine health screenings.
 But it wasn't until she had a complete workup, at the age of 68, that she had her first bone mineral density (BMD) test, a diagnostic tool that measures bone strength and the risk for osteoporosis.

 "The doctor called me and said I had osteoporosis, and that I was going to end up breaking bones—most likely a hip—and be crippled," she says, recalling the results of that BMD test.
 "I got very upset.
 I thought my life was going to be over in five years, so I should pack it all in and bubble-wrap myself."

 Using her Celebrity Apprentice skills